Deck Cost Calculator (2026)

 ItemQuantityEstimated range

 Planning estimate, not a bid.
 2026 ranges informed by published cost guides (HomeGuide, Angi, Trex, TimberTech).
-Get 2-3 local quotes for accurate pricing.
+Compare written bids on an identical scope for accurate local pricing.

 What's not included: footings deeper than 36 in (frost-line) without surcharge, ledger flashing repair, electrical (lighting, outlets), built-in benches/planters, hot-tub framing reinforcement, and pergolas/roofing.